manojake/javascript-playground/cssCheetSheet.md

 _Note: Even if you put the floated div and the following wrapping elemnt in a parent div, the elemnt follwing the parent div would still wrap around the floated div.
 [Block formatting context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_display/Block_formatting_context) can be used to deal with this.
 When **display: flow-root** from Block formatting context is applied to the wrapped div, the elemnts following the wrapped div would n't wrap aound the floated div.
 This exists only to create a BFC without using hacks — there will be no unintended consequences when you use it.

+## Relative

+Once the elemnt is placed in the normal flow, then the final poistion can be defined used top, lef, bottom and right props

+## Absolute

+Absolutely positioned element will be contained in the initial containing block. ie be positioned relative to the initial viewport.
+But if you wanna make it relative to any of the parent elemnts, give the parent elemnt _position: relative_, then the absolutely positioned elemnt will be placed relative to that parent. you can't position it relative to an element it's not nested inside of